 Through computing lessons and cross curricular links, we want to equip and inspire our pupils to become confident users of technology.
-We provide a range of learning opportunities to prepare them for the future, and a variety of career paths and skills they can develop and follow.
+We provide a range of learning opportunities to prepare them for the future.

 Our aim is to:

 Provide an exciting, rich, relevant and challenging computing curriculum for all pupils.

 Enthuse and equip children with the capability to use technology throughout their lives.

 Give children access to a variety of high quality hardware, software and unplugged resources.

 Instill critical thinking and a ‘can do’ attitude for all our pupils, particularly when engaging with technology and its associated resources.

 Teach pupils to become responsible, respectful and competent users of data, information and communication technology.